Berlin Botanical Garden and Botanical Museum: Post-War Period

 The Victoriahaus was the first major greenhouse to be restored and reopened in 1950, marking the initial phase of recovery.
 By 1968, the garden's reconstruction was completed with the opening of the large tropical greenhouse.
 Efforts to rebuild the adjacent Botanical Museum began in 1959, under the scientific and organisational leadership of botanist Eva Potztal, who later became the museum's director.
 The museum's reconstruction was not completed until 1987.
 Although structural damage was repaired over the course of four decades, the loss of unique botanical materials from the war remains irreplaceable.
 In August 1961, the construction of the Berlin Wall had a significant impact on the Botanical garden again.
-Many employees who lives in East Berlin were suddenly unavailable to travel to work, leaving the garden understaffed and further complicating its post-war recovery and maintenance efforts.
+Many employees who lived in East Berlin were suddenly unavailable to travel to work, leaving the garden understaffed and further complicating its post-war recovery and maintenance efforts.

 In 1996, the Botanical Garden and Museum were incorporated into the Freie Universität Berlin, gaining the status of a faculty-independent central institution.

 In 2003, the garden faced a significant threat of closure dur to extensive funding cuts proposed by the Berlin Senate.
 Public support for the garden was overwhelming, with 78,000 signatures collected within a few months to advocate for its preservation.
 On 7 July 2003, the director of the garden presented these signatures to the President of the Berlin Parliament.

 Although the garden was ultimately saved from closure, it was required to implement budget reductions, with its funding reduced by one million euros to 6.8 million euros between 2004 and 2009.
 Additionally, 20 gardener positions were eliminated during this period.